HydroModPy/HydroModPy/hydromodpy/analysis/testbed/README.md

 # Method Testbed Workflow

-This package implements `workflow = "testbed"`: an orchestration and evidence layer for controlled method experiments.
+This package implements `[workflow].mode = "testbed"`: an orchestration and evidence layer for controlled method experiments.

 The testbed package does not implement mesh generation, flow solving, or